runnily/Learning-analytics/README.md

 This files species how you should use ProjectTemplate.

-Before we begin please by start by setting  your setwd() into the directory where the "setup.r"" is located.
-Once done please run the stepup.r file to download all the relevant files and begin the project.
+Before we begin please by start by setting  your setwd() into the directory where the "setup.r" is located.
+Once done please run the stepup.r libraries to download all the relevant files and begin the project.

   stepup.r